 - The comprehensive online course on public speaking for young minds.

-Do you want your children to start learning the practise of public speaking as soon as possible?
+Do you want your children to start learning the practice of public speaking as soon as possible?
 This 98thPercentile public speaking course is ideal for you if you kind of love learning in a classroom environment.
-The public speaking course taught by professionals has received rave reviews since it includes everything you and your children need to know, from learning to present.
+The public speaking course taught by professionals has received rave reviews since it includes everything you and your children need to know, from learning to the present.

 - MUN and debate

 MUN, as its name suggests, is an academic recreation of the United Nations, which was established in 1945 following the Second World War.
 Members discuss here ways to address global issues Speaking in front of an audience, whether through speeches, proposing resolutions and amendments, or raising points of interest, is important to MUN.
-The delegates will receive instruction on how to speak persuasively and successfully in front of a committee.
+The delegates will receive instructions on how to speak persuasively and successfully in front of a committee.

 - Vlogging and Podcast